 Not only will you be buying healthy, organic food, but you will also be supporting local farmers, which is a fantastic way of giving back to your community.
-Click here for more information on how you can locate a farmer’s market near you.

 For those who don’t mind getting dirty, you can have tons of fun with outdoor activities at night.
 Start by going stargazing.
 Here’s how to make your first outing a huge success.
 Try an evening bike ride or walk if you’re looking for something more active.

 The extra darkness will give you a whole new perspective on your surroundings and allow you to see things that are usually hidden in plain sights—like fireflies.
 If biking isn’t your thing, why not try paddleboarding?